BodgeMaster/new_dawn_mirror/xy Escape From Dome City.md

 *Appropriate reaction?
 Idk.
 Am bad at writing dialog.
 Will revisit.*

 "In a couple minutes, it’s gonna get very bright."
 Jack says while accelerating the train again.
 "Close your eyes if it’s too bright.
 It might take a while to get used to daylight."
-As the train moves through the tunnel, an automated voice comes on: "Dear passengers, welcome to the combined Ivydale and Siren’s Song local transit zone!
+As the train moves through the tunnel, an automated voice comes on: "Dear passengers, welcome to the combined Ivydale and Sentinel Shores local transit zone!
 Please keep in mind that the last train returning to <underground city> for today departs from Ivydale South at 10:15PM.
 Enjoy your travel!"

 The train leans into a curve; Annie hears the screeching of the wheels grinding on the rails.
 After a moment, a blue-ish white shimmer appears on the walls of the tunnel.
 It gets brighter and brighter.
 The tunnel straightens out again and the other end comes into sight.
 It’s brighter than a hundred spotlights shining on the same spot.
 Annie closes her eyes but the light continues to get brighter.
 For a moment, she covers them with her hands as the train leaves the tunnel and rumbles over a bunch of switches.